-Better Business Bureau Paso del Norte, Commercial Records Center, and Sam’s Club invites consumers to its free Shredding Event on Saturday, April 22nd , from 9-1 p.m. at Sam’s Club West Side, 7970 N. Mesa.
+Better Business Bureau Paso del Norte invites consumers to its Shredding Event on Saturday, July 22nd , from 9 a.m. - 1 p.m. at Sam’s Club Northeast, 9498 Gateway N. Blvd.

-Since 2005, BBB Paso del Norte has helped thousands of consumers by providing on-site shredding.
-This is an opportunity to help protect consumers from identity thief by securely destroying confidential documents that include Social Security numbers, birthdates, PIN numbers, passwords, financial information, among others.
+BBB Paso del Norte helps consumers to prevent identity thief by securely destroying confidential documents that include Social Security numbers, birthdates, PIN numbers, passwords, and financial information, among others.

-The first rule of identity thief protection is: If you don’t need it, shred it – responsibly.
-Consumers are urged to take a few minutes of their time to properly shred and dispose of documents.
+The first rule of identity theft protection is: If you don’t need it, shred it – responsibly.
+To reduce the risk, consumers are urged to take a few minutes of their time to properly shred and dispose of documents that contain personal information.

 The following is some helpful information regard time periods for retaining personal records.

 a) There is a general three year statute of limitation for your taxes.
 This means the IRS has three years from when you file your return to start an audit.